+An effective land valuation and taxation system requires a reliable cadastral system.
 For instance, according to the FFP approach (see Land and Urban Planning sub-indicator 1b.1), the function of valuation and taxation needs a map with cadastral numbers of the individual parcels and properties.
 However, valuation does not need any measurements, nor exact identification of the boundaries, but the scale of the mapping needs to be sufficient for identifying the objects in the field and for calculation of the area of the object.
 Likewise, the use of aerial/satellite imagery for the purpose of valuation is beneficial since it combines the legal objects i.e. the spatial units with the physical objects such as topography, buildings and land-use arrangements.
-The suppose of valuation of the suppose of valuation is denoted the purpose of valuation as topography, buildings and land-use arrangements.
+The spatial valuation is defected as topography, buildings and land-use arrangements.